When the President controlled the thermostat

 It’s 1973.
 The Vietnam War officially ends.
-Roe vs. Wade becomes law.
+Roe v.
+Wade becomes law.
 Disco is becoming mainstream.

-But amidst this backdrop of cultural and political change, a major energy crisis hit the United States, grinding many aspects of American life to a halt.
+Amidst this backdrop of cultural and political change, a major energy crisis hit the U.S., grinding many aspects of American life to a halt.

 At the time, the U.S. imported a third of its oil from the Middle East, making the country vulnerable to OPEC’s suspension of oil shipments.

 Gas shortages became rampant, long lines of cars formed at gas stations, and oil prices nearly quadrupled.
 Within a few months, the country's economic output dropped by an estimated $15 billion.

 Nixon and Project Independence

 President Richard Nixon attempted to assuage the crisis in November by enacting some of the country’s first major energy-conscious measures.